 Economists study the production and distribution of resources, goods, and services by collecting and analyzing data, researching trends, and evaluating economic issues.

 Environmental science and protection technicians monitor the environment and investigate sources of pollution and contamination, including those affecting public health.
-In addition, they work to ensure that environmental violations are prevented.

 Environmental scientists and specialists use their knowledge of the natural sciences to protect the environment and human health.
 They may clean up polluted areas, advise policymakers, or work with industry to reduce waste.